 |Spark Kernel||Write Scala and R code using Spark compute from the cluster.|

 Attach to provides the context for the Kernel to attach.
 When you are connected to the SQL Server big data cluster end point, the default

 Attach to is that end point of the cluster.

 When you are not connected to the SQL Server big data cluster end point, the default Kernel is Python and

 Hello world in different contexts

-Click Run and you should see the Spark Application being started and you will see the following output:
+The Spark Application is started and returns the following output: